 Maturity can also be seen as a process, one that may occur across a wide or narrow range of temperatures.
 As a clay body matures its increasing shrinkage and diminishing porosity can be plotted on a graph (as percentages).
 The fired shrinkage curve rises to a maximum (usually below 15%), levels off and then begins dropping.
 The porosity curve does the opposite (often down to zero).
 The point at which the curves reverse direction is where the body is beginning to swell and melt.
 A body fired to a point within the leveled-off sections could be susceptible to problems (e.g. when variations occur in body material properties).
 These curves can be moved righward by adding silica to the body recipe (or trading the main clay for more refractory ones).
 The curves can be moved leftward by adding feldspar (or other fluxes).
 The level section of the curve is narrow for terra cotta bodies, wide for porcelains.
 Controlling and tuning body maturity should be done by firing plenty of test bars for each body recipe change made.

 Glazes can also be described using this term.
-A 'mature' glaze has been fired high enough and held at that temperature long enough such that its melt flows well, heals imperfections and provides a good covering.
+A 'mature' glaze has been fired high enough and held at that temperature long enough such that its melt flows well (but not too much), heals imperfections and provides a good covering.
 It cools to a hard, durable surface that is resistant to leaching.
 Firing that same glaze to a lower or higher temperature would compromise these properties.

 Like the term 'vitrified', the term 'mature' needs to be taken in context.
 A mature sintered refractory, for example, can be quite porous, yet it can still be very strong.